 Hood Theological Seminary is accredited by the Commission on Accrediting of The Association of Theological Schools in the United States and Canada.
-The following degree programs are approved: Master of Divinity, Master of Theological Studies, and Doctor of Ministry.
+The following degree programs are approved: Master of Divinity, Master of Theological Studies, Master of Arts in Chaplaincy, and Doctor of Ministry.
 The Commission contact information is The Commission on Accrediting of the Association of Theological Schools in the United States and Canada, 10 Summit Park Drive, Pittsburgh, Pennsylvania, Telephone 412-788-6505, Fax: 412-788-6510, Website www.ats.edu.